stanfordnlp/CoreNLP/README.md

 2. To get the tests to pass, you will need to install the latest version of the Spanish models jar.
 You can download the jar from [here](http://nlp.stanford.edu/software/stanford-spanish-corenlp-models-current.jar).
 Then run this command (replace "/location/of" with the path on your machine).
 `mvn install:install-file -Dfile=/location/of/stanford-spanish-corenlp-models-current.jar -DgroupId=edu.stanford.nlp -DartifactId=stanford-corenlp -Dversion=3.7.0 -Dclassifier=models-spanish -Dpackaging=jar`
 3. If you run this command in the CoreNLP directory: `mvn package` , it should run the tests and build this jar file: `CoreNLP/target/stanford-corenlp-3.7.0.jar`
+4. When using the latest version of the code make sure to download the latest versions of the [corenlp-models](http://nlp.stanford.edu/software/stanford-corenlp-models-current.jar), and [english-models](http://nlp.stanford.edu/software/stanford-english-corenlp-models-current.jar), and include them in your CLASSPATH.
+If you are processing languages other than English, make sure to download the latest version of the models jar for the language you are interested in.
+You can adapt the command above for installing the Spanish models to install the latest versions of the models into Maven if you want to run Stanford CoreNLP as part of a Maven project, just change the location of the file and the classifier (e.g. use "/location/of/stanford-french-corenlp-models-current.jar" and "models-french" instead).
+To use the standard models jar, set classifier=models.

 You can find releases of Stanford CoreNLP on [Maven Central](http://search.maven.org/#browse%7C11864822).